UBC-NLP/dlr/README.md

 * Representation Learning

-* Bayesian Deep Learning
+* Bayesian Deep Learning (Only upon student interest)

 Students can choose any area of application, including:

 * Unsupervised Machine Translation

+* Deep Learning for Brain Signal

 * (Cross-Lingual) Natural Language Understanding

 * Grounding; Language and Visual Inteligence

-* Deep Learning for Brain Signal

 **Potential audiences for this course are:**

 * Students with a deep learning background from any field.
 This includes people who have taken LING530F (Deep Learning for Natural Language Processing) and those who have taken a graduate-level ML course and are already familiar with deep learning methods.
-(This course will not cover deep learning basics)
+(This course will not cover deep learning basics.
+See also pre-requisites below).

 ## 2. Course Objectives: